shivan-s/shivan.xyz/content/posts/life/my-first-latin-dance-festival/index.md

 My dance teacher even says that most adults shut down if they can’t get a particular move — it’s like a defence mechanism.

-What seems to make it worse too is that these mistakes are amplified because they are witnessed and felt by another person, your follower.
+What seems to make it worse too is that these mistakes are amplified because they are witnessed and felt by another person, your dance partner.

 Something that I had to come to terms with is that of course I am going to be making mistakes — I am learning!
 Making mistakes is part of the process of learning.
 In fact, we learn from our mistakes.

 #### 2. Your journey is your journey.

-You would have noticed that I was comparing myself to others — _the other leaders could lead well_.
+I'm comparing myself to others — _the other leaders could lead well_.

 It’s intimidating seeing what those other leads were capable of on the dance floor.
-This became very apparent when a follower who I had just danced with was dancing with other leads and seemed to be having a better time.
+You see this when a person you were dancing with dances with them.

 _It’s just you and me_ — profound words by my dance teacher said to me while we were in the middle of the dance floor.
-It’s a reminder to stay present, not get distracted by what’s around me, and to focus on the music and safety of my follower.
+It’s a reminder to stay present, not get distracted by what’s around me, and to focus on the music and safety of my partner.

 I’m also reminded of a kind elderly lady who recently started dance lessons with us.
 She would get upset if she could not get a particular step and would profusely apologise for small errors.
 Dancing with her from a first lesson compared to her third lesson, I noticed a huge improvement, but she would continually apologise — even to our dance teacher — and was unable to see her own progress.
 This made me think.
 We don’t even notice our own improvements.
 So we can’t be too crucial on ourselves, especially this lady.